-Glucose and fructose have the same molecular formula C6H12O6 but differ in the functional group having aldehydic and ketonic group, respectively.
+Glucose and fructose have the same molecular formula, C6H12O6, but differ in the functional group having aldehydic and ketonic groups, respectively.
 So, glucose and fructose are the functional group isomers.

-Fructose is the sweetest of all carbohydrates that occurs naturally.
+Fructose is the sweetest of all carbohydrates that occur naturally.

 A carbohydrate is treated with α-naphthol and conc.
 H2SO4.
 What colour will be formed at the junction of two liquids?

-Carbohydrate reacts with α-naphthol and conc.
-H2SO4 to give violet colour.
+Carbohydrate reacts with α-naphthol and concentrated H2SO4 to give violet colour.
 This is Molisch’s test for carbohydrates.

 The main carbohydrate in milk is lactose.
-Before absorption lactose must be broken down into its two individual sugars (glucose and galactose).
+Before absorption, lactose must be broken down into its two individual sugars (glucose and galactose).
 Lactose is broken down by the enzyme lactase that is secreted by the intestinal cells.
-So, milk changes into glucose and galactose after digestion.
+So, the milk changes into glucose and galactose after digestion.